itzikbs1/OS_task1/README.md

 **How to run**:

- copy contents of file_1 to file_2:
+ copy contents of file_1 to file_2 - Question 2:

   ```
   ./copy -l file_1 file_2